scottTomaszewski/obsidian-tag-tactician/README.md

 You can add or remove tags across many files, preview proposed changes, and selectively apply updates to individual notes—all without leaving Obsidian.

+Additionally, Tag Tactician comes with a "Related Notes" View to display notes that have similarities to the current active note.
+Notes are determined to be related based on similarity of tags, filename, links, and more.

+Tag Tactician also has a "Tag Navigation" view to display your notes in a hierarchy format organized by their tags.

 ## Installation (from obsidian)

 1. Open Settings > Community Plugins.